 From reducing oil and gas investments to regulating greenhouse emissions, here’s how financial institutions are putting environmental issues center stage

 News about two North American banking giants making an even bigger commitment to cutting greenhouse gas emissions from energy-lending clients – and their own footprint – is further evidence of a sea change in financial services.
 While it’s true that Canadian-based banks like BMO and TD often lead on environmental issues, there is no doubt that sustainability is spreading.
-With annual Environmental, Social, and Governance (ESG) reports coming out this month just ahead of Earth Day on April 22, what better time to take stock of how the industry is doing in protecting our shared environment?
+As annual Environmental, Social, and Governance (ESG) reports come out, what better time to take stock of how the industry is doing in protecting our shared environment?